zh-lx/code-inspector/docs/en/more/question.md

 If you encounter issues where DOM selection and navigation don't work in micro-frontend child projects, you need to apply `code-inspector-plugin` in both the main project and child projects for normal operation.

+If the main and child applications of micro-frontend are distributed in multiple repositories, you need to add the configuration `pathFormat: 'absolute'` to the plugin.

 ## SSR Scenarios

 Most conventional framework SSR projects are supported by default.
 For custom-rendered SSR projects, please join our user group for adaptation guidance.